 An examination of the role of special relativity in electromagnetic phenomena.
 Maxwell's equations introduced in a relativistic manner, and used to investigate the properties of electromagnetic waves.
 Includes techniques for solving the equations of Laplace and Poisson in electrostatics.
-Co-requisite: MATH 261 recommended.
-Liberal Arts.
+Co-requisite: MATH 261 Prerequisite(s):PHYS 353